franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

-where is the sum of all previous (see input format above) Number of lines by status code: possible status code: 200, 301, 400, 401, 403, 404, 405 and 500 if a status code doesnt appear, dont print anything for this status code
+where is the sum of all previous (see input format above) Number of lines by status code: possible status code: 200, 301, 400, 401, 403, 404, 405 and 500 if a status code doesn’t appear, don’t print anything for this status code
 format: <status code>: <number>
 status codes should be printed in ascending order guillaume@ubuntu:~/0x0B$ cat 101-generator.py